 What is required when making a will in Victoria?

 The Wills Act 1997 sets out the main requirements for making a will in Victoria.
-The person who makes a will is known as the testator.
+The person who makes a will is known as a testator.

 Making a will in Victoria requires the testator to be over the age of 18 and have the required mental capacity.
 If you are under 18 and married, you can also make a will.
 Wills must be in writing and must be witnessed by at least two people, who should also sign each page of the will using the same pen as you.